Seagate/corio/README.md

 ### Prerequisites

--   S3 account and access key and secret key should be present to carry out execution
+-   S3 account and access key and secret key should be present to carry out run

--   Test input may be either a single yaml file path or a directory path containing multiple tests data input yaml files, which will be executed in parallel
+-   Test input may be either a single yaml file path or a directory path containing multiple tests data input yaml files, which will be run in parallel

     -   file path i.e. workload/s3/s3api/bucket_operations.yaml
     -   directory path i.e. workload/s3/s3api or any other customized directory(i.e. workload/s3/io)